 Chapter 32 – University of Iowa Threat Assessment Program

-The University of Iowa Threat Assessment Program (TAP) was established in 2008, in response to the Iowa Board of Regents' Comprehensive Campus Safety and Security Policy (BRPM4.13), which includes a charge to provide comprehensive threat assessment and management services.
-The TAP combines expertise in the areas of law enforcement, mental health, student services, human resources, legal services, and organizational effectiveness.
+The University of Iowa established the Threat Assessment Program in 2008 in response to the Iowa Board of Regents Comprehensive Safety and Security Policy (BRPM 4.13), which includes a charge to provide comprehensive threat assessment and management services.
+The University of Iowa’s Threat Assessment Team provides education, communication, collaboration, coordination of resources, and early intervention to maximize violence prevention efforts.